incubus-network/lib-old/docs/investor.md

 This is the balance of the total value in the `Opportunity`.

-For example, if there is an `Opportunity` that has `FOX` as an `UnderlyingAsset`, and there are 10,000,000 FOX deposited into the contract, then balance would be `BigNumber(1e25)`, since `FOX` has a precision of 18.
+For example, if there is an `Opportunity` that has `XFURY` as an `UnderlyingAsset`, and there are 10,000,000 XFURY deposited into the contract, then balance would be `BigNumber(1e25)`, since `XFURY` has a precision of 18.

 ### `metadata?: MetaData`